 Bookmarks and Notebook

 The bookmark menu allows you to place a bookmark on a specific page.
-The “My Notebook” menu lists the bookmarks that you have so you can come back to them later.
+The “My Notebook” menu lists the bookmarks and notes that you have so you can come back to them later.

-Since the Kindle App lets you choose font size, type and line spacing, instead of page numbers (that would frequently change), the App uses location % to indicate your overall position in the book.
+Since the Kindle App lets you choose font size, type and line spacing, instead of page numbers, the App uses location % to indicate your overall position in the book.

 The slider allows you to quickly navigate the book without having to flip pages.